Armenians in Lithuania

 According to the Lithuanian census of 2011 there were 1,233 Armenians in Lithuania.
 Armenian organizations put the number around 2,500.
 According to Soviet 1989 census there are 1,655 Armenians in Lithuania.
 The Armenians live mainly in Vilnius.

 History

-The settlement of Armenians in Lithuania, in the distant past of the Polish–Lithuanian Commonwealth was of an episodic nature and was due mainly to the needs of trade, although from the historical sources it is known, that Armenian school was established in 16th century Vilnius, Armenian guild in the 16th to 18th centuries Vilnius.
+In the Late Middle Ages, Armenians inhabited the cities of Kyiv, Włodzimierz, Krzemieniec and Łuck in the southern part of the Grand Duchy of Lithuania.
+First Armenians in Vilnius were noted in 1501.
+Armenians from Kyiv served as translators of Lithuanian envoys to the Tatar khans in the 16th century.
+After the main centers of Armenians in Lithuania passed to Poland within the Polish–Lithuanian Commonwealth, the settlement of Armenians in Lithuania was of an episodic nature and was due mainly to the needs of trade, although from the historical sources it is known, that Armenian school was established in 16th century Vilnius, Armenian guild in the 16th to 18th centuries Vilnius.
 One of the most prominent painter of the 19th century in Lithuania was Jan Rustem (Armenian: Յան Ռուստամ).